Lee Shelton: Song and tradition

 Shortly after the event, the murder became the subject of folk song tradition, known as "Stagolee", "Stagger Lee", and other variants.
 The first evidence for it is a reference to "Stack-a-Lee" being performed by "Prof. Charlie Lee, the piano thumper" in the Kansas City Leavenworth Herald in 1897.
 The song was well known in African American communities along the lower Mississippi River by 1910.
 That year, musicologist John Lomax received a partial transcription of the song, and in 1911 two versions were published in the Journal of American Folklore by the sociologist and historian Howard W. Odum.

 The song was first recorded by Waring's Pennsylvanians in 1923, and became a hit.
 Another version was recorded later that year by Frank Westphal & His Regal Novelty Orchestra, and Herb Wiedoeft and his band recorded the song in 1924.
 Also in 1924, the first version with lyrics was recorded, as "Skeeg-a-Lee Blues", by Lovie Austin.
 Ma Rainey recorded the song the following year, with Louis Armstrong on cornet, and a notable version was recorded by Frank Hutchison in 1927.

 The song tradition embellishes the story with sometimes inaccurate or fantastic details.
 The songs play up the importance of Stagolee's Stetson hat as a symbol of manliness. he is often said to have received a death sentence for his crime, which he accepts stoically.
 Some versions add an additional section in which Stagolee goes to Hell and usurps it from the Devil.
 The 1995 version by Nick Cave and The Bad Seeds paints Stagger Lee as a sociopathic, bisexual sexual predator who forces a foe to perform fellatio on him before shooting the man to death.

 In 2004, The Black Keys included a song on their third album, Rubber Factory, titled "Stack Shot Billy", telling the tale of the infamous murder.
-Frontman Dan Auerbach drew inspiration from his heavy blues background, playing the song in open G tuning, finger plucking on an old telecaster.
+Frontman Dan Auerbach drew inspiration from his heavy blues background, playing the song in open G tuning.